Change causes crisis and crisis causes change

 Behavior change is much more effective when you reward new behaviors than when you simply punish, or eliminate old ones.
 Think about Fido.
 If he gets excited when you come home and everything he does is punished, he is left confused and not sure exactly how he is supposed to greet you.
 On the other hand, if you avoid rewarding bad behaviors like jumping, and instead, offer him an option, such as “sit,” then immediately praise that behavior, he will learn that “sit” gets him the affection he desires.

-You will learn through practical examples how to modify not only your own behavior, but that of those around you.
+You will learn through practical examples how to modify behavior.

 I love talking about goal setting because so many people do it incorrectly.
 Good goals will have good outcomes.
 They should be Specific, Measurable, Attainable, Realistic and Time Limited.